PAGE UPDATED: 6/13/19

-And, any costumed entry winning one of the above Comic-Con award categories will also receive a FREE membership badge for all four days of Comic-Con 2020.
-If you're a winning costume you’ll have your badge, Comic-Con’s extra thank you for all your hard work and talent.
-Complimentary badges are non-transferable, and if a group wins, up to five free memberships will be given.
+Any costumed entry winning one of Comic-Con’s own award categories (excepting honorable mentions) will also receive a free 4-day membership to Comic-Con in 2020—our extra thank-you for all the hard work and dedication!
+These awarded badges are nontransferable; if a group wins a category, up to five free memberships will be given.

-Frank And Son Collectible Show, of the City of Industry, California, “Your one-stop show for ALL your collectible needs” will present to the entry they deem the audience favorite a $1,000 cash prize, plus a very impressive trophy!
+Frank And Son Collectible Show, of the City of Industry, CA, “Your one-stop show for all your collectible needs,” will present to the entry they deem to be the audience favorite a generous prize of $1,000 cash, plus a very impressive crystal trophy.

 DC Comics representatives will once again present a special, limited edition statuette from their ShopDCEntertainment.com website store to the to the finest costume entry portraying a DC Comics character or group of characters from the DC universe of publications and movies.

 The Will Eisner Spirit of Storytelling Award reminds us that the costume and the story are often equally important.
-Costumes can inspire the story or the story can dictate the costume, and this award commemorates Will Eisner's contributions to the comics medium and his imaginative storytelling skills as exemplified by his iconic character, The Spirit, and his many graphic novels.
-2017 marked the centennial of Will Eisner’s birth and this award is bestowed by Will Eisner Studios on the entry they deem best showcases that all-important “art of storytelling” in their presentation.
+Costumes can inspire a story or the story can dictate the costume, and this award commemorates Will Eisner's contributions to the comics medium and his imaginative storytelling skills as exemplified by his iconic character, The Spirit, and his many graphic novels.
+This award is bestowed by Will Eisner Studios on the entry they deem best showcases that all-important “art of storytelling.”
 At its peak, The Spirit Sunday comic newspaper section reached 5 million readers and was known for its imaginative stories, creative artwork, and eye-catching splash pages.
-The winning entrant act will receive $250 in Amazon gift cards plus 5 limited-edition Will Eisner giclée lithographs.
+The winning presentation will receive $250 in Amazon gift cards plus 5 limited-edition Will Eisner giclée lithographs.